 … AND THEN IT GETS TEDIOUS AND YOU DECIDE TO JUST WING-IT

-The preparation was mainly getting Bertus the Beetle to look the part of the adventurous version of Herbie the Love Bug.
-To do that Clayton made a roof rack for our tent, put on bigger tires (taxi edition) and lifted the suspension.
+Car preparation: The preparation was mainly getting Bertus the Beetle to look the part of the adventurous version of Herbie the Love Bug.
+To do that, Clayton made a roof rack for our tent, put on bigger tires (taxi edition) and lifted the suspension.
 This was something the Joburg Beetle Mechanic community could not quote fathom.
 Clayton began to phone around and finally found a place that seemed inspired after he explained what we planned to do with Bertus.
-Now, without luggage, the lowest point on Bertus is 300mm from the ground – which Clayton assured me will be enough…
+After the conversion, without luggage, the lowest point on Bertus is 300mm from the ground – which Clayton assured me will be enough…

+Navigation: Now that we could go anywhere with the lifted suspension, we had to navigate ourselves.
 If you have ever driven in a Beetle you might have noticed that the windscreen is not big.
 We seemed to forgot that when we bought our Garmin NuviCam GPS that basically takes up a third of the windscreen.
-The only place we are able to put it is on the cubby-hole cover – making the camera part of the NuviCAM pretty much useless.
-Luckily we have a GoPro that will do the job.
+The only place we are able to put it, is on the cubby-hole cover – making the camera part of the NuviCAM pretty much useless.
+Luckily, we have a GoPro that will do the job.

-After much deliberation and numerous visits to Makro and Outdoor Warehouse we finally got our equipment.
-The list includes the CADAC Safari Chef, a table with 2 chairs, the usual cutlery and crockery suspects, self inflatable mattresses and comfy sleeping bags, a tent that we can pitch without considering getting a divorce, a dome gazebo that might cause a divorce, a solar shower, 2 Jerry cans for fuel and a water tank.
+Equipment: After much deliberation and numerous visits to Makro and Outdoor Warehouse we finally purchased our equipment.
+The list includes the CADAC Safari Chef, a table and 2 camp chairs, the usual cutlery and crockery suspects, self-inflatable mattresses and comfy sleeping bags, a tent that we can pitch without considering getting a divorce, a dome gazebo that might cause a divorce, a solar shower, 2 Jerry cans for fuel and a portable water tank.

-Clayton has a bunch of tools that I am not even going to attempt to list, an air compressor and some basics Beetle spares – which we won’t need because Bertus is mechanically perfect, or so Clayton tells me…
+Tools: Clayton also has a bunch of tools that I am not even going to attempt to list but the words air compressor was mentioned before some basics Beetle spares – which we won’t need because Bertus is mechanically perfect, or so Clayton tells me…